pagkly/Zed/Investopedia3/Statistics Definition.md

 Inferential statistics are used to make generalizations about large groups, such as estimating average demand for a product by surveying a sample of consumers' buying habits, or to attempt to predict future events, such as projecting the future return of a security or asset class based on returns in a sample period.

-[Regression](https://www.investopedia.com/terms/r/regression.asp) analysis is a common method of statistical inference that attempts to determine the strength and character of the relationship (or [correlation](https://www.investopedia.com/terms/c/correlationcoefficient.asp)) between one dependent variable (usually denoted by Y) and a series of other variables (known as independent variables).
-The output of a regression model can be analyzed for [statistical significance](https://www.investopedia.com/terms/s/statistical-significance.asp), which refers to the claim that a result from findings generated by testing or experimentation is not likely to have occurred randomly or by chance but are instead likely to be attributable to a specific cause elucidated by the data.
+[Regression](https://www.investopedia.com/terms/r/regression.asp) analysis is a common method of statistical inference that attempts to determine the strength and character of the relationship (or [[correlation]](https://www.investopedia.com/terms/c/correlationcoefficient.asp)) between one dependent variable (usually denoted by Y) and a series of other variables (known as independent variables).
+The output of a regression model can be analyzed for [[statistical significance]](https://www.investopedia.com/terms/s/statistical-significance.asp), which refers to the claim that a result from findings generated by testing or experimentation is not likely to have occurred randomly or by chance but are instead likely to be attributable to a specific cause elucidated by the data.
 Having statistical significance is important for academic disciplines or practitioners that rely heavily on analyzing data and research.

 ## Frequently Asked Questions